U.S. Tax Information for International Students

-If you earned income in the U.S. during 2012, you must complete a federal and state tax return.
-Click here for an overview of U.S. taxes »
+If you earned income in the U.S. you must complete a federal and state tax return for that year.

 IF YOU DID NOT EARN INCOME

-Even if you did not earn income in the U.S. during 2012, you must report days of presence in the U.S. on Form 8843.
-Click here for details »
+Even if you did not earn income in the U.S. you must report days of presence in the U.S. on Form 8843 each year.

-Note: If you prefer not to use GTP, you may wish to contact a non-resident tax specialist » to help you file (they will charge a fee for their services)
+Note: If you prefer not to use the tax softward Babson has purchased, you may wish to contact a non-immigrant tax specialist (pdf) »

-Note: Glacier Tax Prep is only for filing your federal tax return.
-For help with your state income tax return, call the Massachusetts Department of Revenue at 617-887-6367 or visit: www.mass.gov/dor.
+Preparing a state tax return is a separate step AFTER you file your federal tax return.
+For help with your state income tax return, call the Massachusetts Department of Revenue at 617-887-6367 or visit www.mass.gov/dor.